Skip to main content

 By The Fullstack Academy Team

-According to CompTIA, one of the most common cybersecurity roles is a Cybersecurity Analyst.
-Cybersecurity Analysts take charge of planning and carrying out security measures for an organization, and play an integral role in preventing data breaches and keeping employee and client data safe.
+According to CompTIA, one of the most common cybersecurity roles is cybersecurity analyst.
+Cybersecurity analysts plan and implement security measures for an organization.
+They are integral in preventing data breaches and keeping employee and client data safe.

 What Do Cybersecurity Analysts Do?

-Cybersecurity Analysts are integral to any Security team.
-If you’re wondering what the day-to-day looks like for a Cybersecurity Analyst, the Bureau of Labor Statistics (BLS) outlines some of the core responsibilities, which we’ve broken down below.
+Cybersecurity analysts are integral to any security team.
+If you’re wondering what a cybersecurity analyst's day-to-day looks like, the U.S. Bureau of Labor Statistics (BLS) outlines some core responsibilities, detailed below.

 Conduct Security Audits

 One of the most important responsibilities of a Cybersecurity Analyst is to conduct frequent security audits.
-This means identifying potential threats to your organization, strategizing how to mitigate risk, and keeping track of your company’s assets.
+This means identifying potential threats to an organization, strategizing how to mitigate risk, and keeping track of a company’s assets.

 Monitor Security Access